 Body temperature increases the ductility of muscles to be stretched

-10: For the following, give the definition, suitable period of time to perform each stretch and when each type of stretch should be performed within a single training session:
+Also, mention the suitable period of time to perform each stretch and when each type of stretch should be performed within a single training session:

 static stretching: 20-sec